Mandatory employer accreditation

-From November 2021 Immigration New Zealand will introduce new rules under which an employer must be accredited to hire any migrant worker on the new Accredited Employer Temporary Work Visa.
+From mid-2022, Immigration New Zealand will introduce new rules under which an employer must be accredited to hire any migrant worker on the new Accredited Employer Temporary Work Visa.

 When do you need to get accreditation?

-- Businesses employing migrants who hold a current talent or essential skill visa don’t need to become accredited until they want to hire someone on the new visa or until their employees’ visas run out and they need to support them for the next one, after 1st November 2021.
-You only need to be accredited before you actually need to submit the visa.
+- Businesses employing migrants who hold a current talent or essential skill visa don’t need to become accredited until they want to hire someone on the new visa or until their employees’ visas run out and they need to support them for the next one, after mid-2022.
+You only need to become accredited before you actually need to submit the visa.

 - You do not need accreditation if you are only hiring migrants on visas with open work rights such as on student visa, partnership-based work visa, working holiday and post study work visas.

 - Currently accredited employers will also have to apply again, as the requirements of accreditation under the new system and current are different, however, they may not have to start the process from scratch.

-There are 2 major types of accreditation levels – Standard and High Volume - every employer who needs to get accredited will apply under one of these two.
+There are 2 major types of employer accreditation levels – Standard and High Volume - every employer who needs to get accredited will apply under one of these two.
 Franchisees and labour hire will have additional requirements that will make the process more stringent for them.